codybloemhard/incodoc/README.md

   - converts the markdown to incodoc and renders it

 This way the author does not need to bother with style.
-And the user can consumer the document as desired or needed with their own theme/style/aesthetics/accessibility needs.
+And the user can consume the document as desired or needed with their own theme/style/aesthetics/accessibility features.

 ## Why